Delightful Adventures

 • chocolate sauce

-Tips for Making these Waffles
+Tips for Making These Waffles

 • If you’re like me, you want to have your family around the table at the same time to enjoy these waffles together.
 To keep them hot and fluffy on the inside and crispy on the outside while you are finishing the full batch, follow this simple tip to keep your waffles crispy.